-This deployment has been tested on macOS with Docker Desktop, Ubuntu (22.04 LTS and 24.04 LTS) and RHEL with Docker Compose.
+This deployment has been tested on Ubuntu (22.04 LTS and 24.04 LTS), macOS / RHEL with Docker Desktop, and Windows Linux Subsystem (WSL).
 For help with other operating systems, please find us on Discord for support.

 It you have SELinux installed, you’ll also need to add the :z suffix to the Caddy volume mount: ./Caddyfile:/etc/caddy/Caddyfile:z in the Docker Compose file.